The Real Estate Law Review: Italy

 ii Investment vehicles

+The most common non-regulated investment vehicles are corporate vehicles: real estate joint stock companies or limited liability companies.
 Non-regulated vehicles allow investors to directly manage their investment.
-This is because they may make, directly in the shareholders' meeting or through the board of directors, all the decisions concerning the management and operation of the vehicle.
+This is because they may take, directly in the shareholders' meeting or through the board of directors, all the decisions concerning the management and operation of the vehicle.

-SICAFs can be externally managed by an asset management company (such as a fund) but can also be internally managed.
-In this latter case, the SICAF generally has a governance structure that reflects the presence of 'business' shareholders (which participate, for management purposes, providing the SICAF with its management and organisational structure and with the financial resources needed to carry out the business and meet the regulatory capital requirement) and 'investor' shareholders (who are granted the voice rights generally recognised to the investors of the funds).
+Regulated real estate investment vehicles can be either in contractual form (REIFs) or in corporate form (SICAFs).
+REIFs must be managed by an external asset management company (Italian or based in an EU country, pursuant to the AIFMD management passport).
+SICAFs can be both externally managed by an asset management company (such as a REIF) or internally managed, generally having a governance structure that reflects the presence of business shareholders (which participate by providing the SICAF with its management and organisational structure and with the financial resources to carry out the business and meet the regulatory capital requirement) and investor shareholders.

 Real estate ownership